-John was invited into the sport of rowing in early 2007.
-In September 2007, he and his rowing partner claimed a silver medal at the Rowing World Championships.
-They followed up with GOLD at the International Regatta in Italy in April 2008, and won Rowing silver at the 2008 Beijing Paralympic Games.
+In 2007, John was introduced to rowing.
+Within months, he and his rowing partner won silver at the Rowing World Championships.
+They followed this with gold at an international regatta in Italy in 2008, before winning silver at the 2008 Beijing Paralympic Games.

-After 25 years as an incomplete paraplegic, John took his first steps towards achieving his dream to walk again.
-With the aid of carbon fibre leg braces and walking poles, John returned to complete the Nepean Triathlon in 2014, the same triathlon he was training for when he had his accident 25 years earlier.
+After 25 years as an incomplete paraplegic, John Maclean set himself a new goal — to walk again.
+Using carbon fibre leg braces and walking poles, he took his first steps and went on to complete the Nepean Triathlon in 2014, the same event he had been training for when his accident occurred 25 years earlier.

 John Maclean